DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 There are two basic ways that you can check:

-- `AFTER you load the EX-CommandStation software <support/wifi-at-version:Checking AFTER you load the EX-CommandStation software>`{.interpreted-text role="ref"}
+- `AFTER you load the EX-CommandStation software <support/wifi-at-version:Checking AFTER you load the EX-CommandStation software>`
-- `BEFORE you load the EX-CommandStation software <support/wifi-at-version:Checking BEFORE you load the EX-CommandStation software>`{.interpreted-text role="ref"}
+- `BEFORE you load the EX-CommandStation software <support/wifi-at-version:Checking BEFORE you load the EX-CommandStation software>`

 ------------------------------------------------------------------------